-This definition, as agreed by the advertising industry, unambiguously extends the remit of advertising self-regulation to all forms of marketing communications, including for digital media, as well as any future forms of digital marketing communication that are yet to be developed.
+This definition unambiguously extends the remit of advertising self-regulation to all forms of marketing communications, including for digital media, as well as any future forms of digital marketing communications that are yet to be developed.

-The rapid growth of DMC and their widely-differing importance, in terms of market share in various countries, have resulted in a degree of variation between national self-regulatory approaches to regulating this sector.
-A 'one size fits all' approach is neither appropriate nor proportionate, as developments are likely to occur at different speeds in different countries.
+The rapid developments of digital practices and their ad spend growth, in terms of advertising market share in various countries, have resulted in a degree of variation between national self-regulatory approaches to regulating this sector.
+A 'one size fits all'

+2 ICC Advertising and Marketing Communications Code, 2018, p.8 approach is neither appropriate nor proportionate, as developments are likely to occur at different speeds in different countries.
 Nevertheless, EASA's members recognise the importance of working together to ensure high standards for DMC, as evidenced by, for example, the existing EASA Cross-Border Complaints system.

-1.3.2 Responsibility
+1.2.2 Responsibility

-The 2011 ICC Code states that "Marketers have overall responsibility for the marketing communications of their products (2011 ICC Code, General provisions, page 14)" and, therefore, places primary responsibility on the marketers.
-However, it also specifies that everyone involved shares a responsibility proportionate to their respective position: "(...) whatever the nature of the activity, responsibility is shared by all the parties concerned, commensurate with their respective role in the process and within the limits of their respective functions (2011 ICC Code, Chapter D: Responsibility, page 35)".
-In most cases, a co-operative approach between media, advertisers, agencies and SROs will be appropriate in the same way it would be in the offline world.
+Article 23 of the Advertising and Marketing Communications Code of the ICC states that "Marketers have overall responsibility for the marketing communications of their products" and, therefore, places primary responsibility on the marketers.
+However, it also specifies that everyone involved shares a responsibility proportionate to their respective position: "Whatever the nature of the activity, medium or technology, responsibility is shared by all the parties concerned, commensurate with their respective role in the process and within the limits of their respective functions"4.
+In most cases, a cooperative approach between media, advertisers, agencies, digital platforms, and SROs will be appropriate in the same way it occurs among the actors in the offline world.